 Portable AC units are inexpensive and can easily be moved from room to room.

-There are two types of portable air conditioners; Ventless and Vented.
-Having installed a vented AC unit in our Sunroom – With temperatures reaching over 90 degrees in the summer, I can verify they work.
+There are two types of portable air conditioners: ventless and Vented.
+Having installed a vented AC unit in our Sunroom, I can verify that they work with temperatures reaching over 90 degrees in the summer.

 To vent a portable Air conditioner, you will need to install an AC window kit with an exhaust hose shown below: